AtomMaterialUI/material-theme-docs/docs/getting-started.md

 2. On the left, select **Plugins**
 3. Click on the button `Browse repositories`
 4. In the search field, type `Material Theme`
-5. Double click on `Material Theme UI` to install it.
-You can also decide to install `Atom Material Icons` to get the icons customization feature.
+5. Double-click on `Material Theme UI` to install it.
+You can also decide to install `Atom Material Icons` to get the icons' customization feature.
 6. Click the `OK` button and restart the IDE.

 <img src="{{ site.img_folder | prepend: site.baseurl | replace: '//', '/' }}/screens/listplugin.png" alt="Plugins List">